Marklong7/Dillard_return_forecasting/README.md

 - Continue to improve model performance
 - Start putting everything together and writing report
 - Gathered information regarding salary costs and cloud computing costs.
 Prepared an excel sheet with formulas to calculate and analyze return on investment (ROI).
+- Started on experiments with clustering the transactions and the refunds to find patterns that would give insights for decision-making, in addition to our classification model.